Practical X-ray Gastric Cancer Diagnostic Support Using Refined Stochastic Data Augmentation and Hard Boundary Box Training: Related work

 \subsection{Diagnostic support using gastric X-ray images}

-In the 1990s, a method for effectively extracting the pattern of gastric folds by applying binarization as a preprocessing step and a method for estimating the gastric region based on the position of the barium reservoir were proposed \cite{Cooper1990, Kita1992}.
-In the 2010s, more empirical studies focused on gastric folds began to emerge \cite{Nagano2010, Minemoto2010, Abe2014, Ishihara2014, Ishihara2015}.
-Ishihara et al. calculated numerous statistical features (7,760 per case) for H. pylori infection, a major cause of gastric cancer, by focusing on post-infection mucosal patterns and gastric folds.
-Their support vector machine based on the data of 2,100 patients, eight per person, yielded a sensitivity (SE) of 89.5\% and a specificity (SP) of 89.6\% \cite{Ishihara2015}.
+In the 1990s, methods were proposed for effectively extracting the pattern of gastric folds by applying binarization as a preprocessing step and estimating the gastric region based on the position of the barium reservoir \citep{Cooper1990, Kita1992}.
+In the 2010s, more empirical studies began to focus on gastric folds \citep{Minemoto2010, Nagano2010, Abe2014, Ishihara2015}. \citet{Ishihara2015} calculated numerous statistical features (7,760 per case) for {\it H. pylori} infection, a major cause of gastric cancer, by analyzing post-infection mucosal patterns and gastric folds.
+Their support vector machine, trained on data from 2,100 patients (with eight images per person), achieved an SE of 89.5\% and a specificity (SP) of 89.6\%.

-Recently, taking advantage of deep learning techniques, research has been conducted on the detection of gastritis using patch-based CNN on gastric X-ray images \cite{Ishihara2017, Togo2019, Kanai2019, Kanai2020}.
-Although these methods target gastritis, which is easier to diagnose than gastric cancer, they achieve high detection accuracy and are considered practical in diagnostic assistance.
-Kanai et al. used a patch-based CNN to detect Helicobacter pylori-associated chronic atrophic gastritis \cite{Kanai2020}.
-They trained image patches of the inside and outside of the stomach and made a diagnosis by a majority vote of each estimated result in the stomach region.
-Manual annotation of regions of interest prior to training and self-learning to increase the number of training patches ultimately yielded a harmonic mean sensitivity and specificity of 95.5\% for the test data of different patients.

-While excellent screening results have been achieved for gastritis, the detection of more serious and difficult to diagnose gastric cancers has not been well studied.
-In the case of gastric cancer, it is also important to provide an explanation for the results.
-The proposed method is a significant improvement of our previous work, a gastric cancer detection system that can present explainable results \cite{Okamoto2019}, with two new technical proposals.
+More recently, deep learning techniques have been applied to the detection of gastritis using patch-based CNNs on gastric X-ray images \citep{Ishihara2017, Togo2019, Kanai2019, Kanai2020}.
+Although these methods targeted gastritis, which is easier to diagnose than gastric cancer, they achieved high detection accuracy and were considered practical for diagnostic assistance. \citet{Kanai2020} used a patch-based CNN to detect {\it H. pylori}-associated chronic atrophic gastritis.
+They trained image patches from both the inside and outside of the stomach and made a diagnosis by taking a majority vote of each estimated result in the stomach region.
+Manual annotation of regions of interest (ROIs) prior to training, along with self-learning to increase the number of training patches, ultimately yielded a harmonic mean SE and SP of 95.5\% for the test data from different patients.
+While excellent screening results have been achieved for gastritis, the detection of more serious and difficult-to-diagnose gastric cancers has not been well studied.
+In the case of gastric cancer, it is also crucial to provide an explanation for the results.
+The proposed method significantly improves upon our previous work on a gastric cancer detection system that can present explainable results \citep{Okamoto2019} by incorporating two new technical advancements.